OK boomer

-"OK boomer" or "okay boomer" is a catchphrase and internet meme that has been used by Millennials and Gen Z to dismiss or mock attitudes typically associated with baby boomers – people born in the two decades following World War II.
+"OK boomer" or "okay boomer" is a catchphrase and internet meme used to dismiss or mock attitudes typically associated with baby boomers – people born in the two decades following World War II.
 The phrase first drew widespread attention due to a November 2019 TikTok video in response to an older man, though the phrase had been coined years before that.
-Considered by some to be ageist, the phrase has developed into a retort for resistance to technological change, climate change denial, marginalization of members of minority groups, or opposition to younger generations' values.
+The phrase has developed into a retort for resistance to technological change, climate change denial, marginalization of members of minority groups, or opposition to younger generations' values more generally.
+Critics of the term perceive it as ageist, though that view has been publicly ridiculed.
+It has been noted as a marker of intergenerational conflict.

-The phrase has also been used commercially to sell merchandise and has been the subject of multiple trademark applications.

 Origin

-The first recorded instance of "OK boomer" is in a Reddit comment on 29 September 2009, and it appeared in 2015 on 4chan.
+The first recorded instance of "OK boomer" is in a Reddit comment on 29 September 2009, and it appeared from 2015 on 4chan, to refer to others who seemed out of touch with the modern world.
+Reason magazine credited the journalist Taylor Lorenz with popularizing the term "OK boomer" in a story declaring "the end of friendly generational relations".
 "OK boomer" reached mass popularity in late 2019 as a reaction to an unidentified older man's rant on TikTok condemning "infantile" younger generations "hobbled" by social media and participation trophies.
-He said, "millennials and Generation Z have the Peter Pan syndrome [...] they don't ever want to grow up [and] they think that the utopian ideals that they have in their youth are somehow going to translate into adulthood".
+He said, "millennials and Generation Z have the Peter Pan syndrome ... they don't ever want to grow up [and] they think that the utopian ideals that they have in their youth are somehow going to translate into adulthood".
 Thousands of viewers responded with "OK boomer" as "a sophisticated, mass retaliation" against the impact of past generations.